avito-tech/bioyino/doc/aggregation.md

 * someone wants the separate namespace for update counting on gauges since this is an internal aggregate that needs to be separated from business aggregates
 * someone wants the modern way aggregation with tags and (e.g. for better prometheus support) leaving the name as is and putting everything into tags

-Bioyino tries to supports almost all of such cases.
+Bioyino tries to support almost all of such cases.

 ## Defining naming for aggregates